HEmile/HEmile/README.md

-I'm a PostDoc at the University of Edinburgh.
+I'm a PostDoc at the Vrije Universiteit Amsterdam (previously: University of Edinburgh).
 My research focuses on combining symbolic reasoning and machine learning, or "Neurosymbolic Learning", and I am an organiser for [NeSy 2025](https://2025.nesyconf.org).
 I'm also interested in Personal Knowledge Management and developed some plugins for [Obsidian](https://obsidian.md).
 I obtained my PhD at the VU Amsterdam in 2024.

 <!--